Russia’s Slow Surrender: How China is Turning Putin’s War into a Power Play

 But with each passing month, its reliance on China deepens, narrowing its ability to act autonomously.

-By then, Moscow will have little choice but to align with China — no longer an equal, but a junior partner.
+By then, Moscow would have little choice but to align with China, not as an equal, but as a junior partner.

-Putin’s war, meant to restore Russian strength, may instead ensure Moscow’s future as a client state of Beijing.
+Putin’s war, meant to restore Russian strength, may instead leave Moscow closer to client-state dependence on Beijing.